How Much Can You Negotiate on a House? (6 Key Seller Tactics)

 • Denying the request to cover any closing costs

-Greg Kurzner, a seasoned property investor in Atlanta, Georgia, generally recommends offering partial closing costs, because it is a finite amount and any costs beyond that will be the buyer’s responsibility.
+Greg Kurzner, a seasoned property investor in Atlanta, generally recommends offering partial closing costs because it is a finite amount, and any costs beyond that will be the buyer’s responsibility.

 Keep in mind that depending on what kind of loan the buyer has, and the size of their down payment, there are limits on how much you’re allowed to offer in closing credits.

-Also, if the buyer includes an appraisal contingency in their offer and he agrees to pay some of their closing costs, he adds a stipulation that if the house won’t appraise at purchase price, he can reduce the seller-paid closing costs if that will bring the purchase price in line with the appraisal.
+If the buyer includes an appraisal contingency in their offer, and the seller agrees to pay part of their closing costs, there’s an additional consideration.
+Kurzner typically adds a stipulation: If the home doesn’t appraise at the purchase price, the seller can reduce the closing cost credit to help bring the purchase price in line with the appraised value.

-3. Requesting that you leave certain interior or exterior items with the home
+3. Requesting that you leave certain items with the home

-When a buyer makes an offer on a house, it’s for the physical structure, not the items inside (unless you’re selling the home furnished).
-But in some cases, the buyer may try to negotiate to include certain items with the sale.
+When a buyer makes an offer on a house, it’s usually for the home itself, not the items inside — unless you’re selling the property fully furnished.
+But sometimes, buyers may try to negotiate for specific items to be included in the sale, whether it’s appliances, furniture, or even outdoor features.

 Stays with the house